Tanndev/Maelstrom/documentation/rules.md

 #### Selecting Traits
 To select the appropriate traits, it's important to be very familiar with the descriptions of all the [attributes](#attributes) and [abilities](#abilities).
 You should almost always choose one of each of these.
 Which ones will depend on exactly what the player is attempting to do and how they're trying to do it.
 Often times, there'll only be one combination that make sense.
 However, sometimes there will be several different options to choose from.
 In these cases, try to ask the player for more information about how they're trying to perform the task or let them choose which traits to use.

-That said, there are some traits which are similar to each other need care to properly select the right one.
-Some of these commonly-confused traits are listed here.

 ##### Precision vs Reflexes
 Many tasks can be performed with either [precision](#precision) or [reflexes](#reflexes), depending on the preference of the player.
 However, they should not be treated equally.